Skip to main content

 What does the department look for in an applicant?
 GREs?
 GPA?

-The GRE is not required to apply to the doctoral program, and even though GPA is important, our primary criterion is how your research interests and professional objectives are connected to our department.
-Our philosophy is to admit specific applicants who match the availability and research interests of our faculty.
+The Department does not use GRE scores for admission decisions.
+Your GPA is important, but we also assess how your research interests and professional objectives are aligned with our department and faculty.
+We admit applicants who match the availability and research interests of our faculty.
 We judge this through the applicant’s Statement of Intent and CV.
 Letters of Recommendation are also important in our evaluation process.
-Finally, it also helps if the applicant has communicated with their potential major professor beforehand.
+Finally, all applicants should communicate with their potential major professor during the Fall semester, prior to the application deadline.

 How does the Integrative Conservation (ICON) program work?
 Would I earn a doctorate in anthropology or in integrative conservation?